unredacted-word/spectacle/chapters/glossary.md

 ### absolute lie (_mensonge absolu_)

-The original French "mensonge absolu" or outright lying, or “the absolute lie” is an idea Debord developed and often refers to, encompassing an ideology of balanced contradictions that obscure the true nature of all social relations—ones based on falsehoods.
+The original French "mensonge absolu" or outright lying, or "the absolute lie" is an idea Debord developed and often refers to, encompassing an ideology of balanced contradictions that obscure the true nature of all social relations—ones based on falsehoods.